smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 ### 7.&nbsp;&nbsp; Exercise

-Write a function template to count the number of vowel occurrences in a string or a string_view.
+Write a function template to count the number of vowel occurrences in an immutable string or string_view.